 For those services that require 24-hour call or night-service, call rooms are provided.
 Please make every effort to keep these rooms clean.
 At University Hospital, the rooms (E6416 A, D, and E) are located on the 6K wing and can be accessed via the following code: 123.
 There is an additional lounge with call rooms on the West Wing, 8th floor with card access; code 5342.
-The VA call rooms are located in the 9th floor of VA and is password-protected.
+The VA call rooms are located on the 4th floor of the VA and the code is 1776#.
 Crouse ICU call rooms are located near the waiting areas on the 3rd floor.